 The gallbladder is an organ that stores bile.
-Bile is a green colored liquid made by the liver that helps the body digest fats.
+Bile is a green-colored liquid made by the liver that helps the body digest fats.
 Gallbladder cancer is caused by gallbladder cells growing out of control.
-As the number of cells grow, they form into a tumor.
+As the number of cells grow, they form a tumor.

 Gallbladder cancer that has spread from the gallbladder to some other part of the body is called metastatic cancer.

 - Having had gallbladder issues in the past like inflammation and gallstones.

 - History of Typhoid.

 - Family history of gallbladder cancer.

 Signs of Gallbladder Cancer